 Authorisation flow actions

-redirectRedirect the user to a redirect URI registered in Console.
+redirectRedirect the user to a redirect URI.
+Configure your redirect URI in Console.

 formRespond to the form action with additional data or a selection based on the structure the form action specifies.

-waitWait for the user to complete strong customer authentication (SCA) with their provider (in a different window or app) before returning to an embedded payment flow.
+waitWait for the user to complete strong customer authentication (SCA) with their provider in a different session before returning to the payment flow.

-You complete the actions required for authorisation by returning certain data via a POST request.
-For example, you need to provide a provider_id for the provider_selection action.
+To complete the actions required for authorisation, send the required data in a POST request.
+For example, you send a provider_id in the POST request for the provider_selection action.

-The actions.next.type object you receive in each response after you start the authorisation flow indicates what action is required next.
+The actions.next.type object in each response after you start the authorisation flow indicates what action is required next.
 The object also contains the information you need to complete the action.

 {